animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire-with-gfsh-servers.md

 6. We add an error handler to print out the Stack Trace of any Exception thrown by the server.

-7. Finally, we declare the `/session` HTTP request handler method to set an `HttpSession` attribute and increment a count for the number of HTTP requests that have occurred during this `HttpSession`.
+7. We declare the `/session` HTTP request handler method to set an `HttpSession` attribute and increment a count for the number of HTTP requests that have occurred during this `HttpSession`.